 22. Ellsworth's gentoo penguin

-Ellsworth's gentoo penguins (Pygoscelis papua ellsworthii) live exclusively on the coast of Antarctica.
-They look identical to their Falkland Island counterparts, but are significantly smaller - a possible adaptation to food scarcity in the colder Antarctic waters.
+Ellsworth's gentoo penguins (Pygoscelis papua ellsworthii, proposed Pygoscelis ellsworthii) live exclusively on the coast of Antarctica.
+They look virtually identical to their non-Antarctic counterparts, but are significantly smaller - a possible adaptation to food scarcity in the colder Antarctic waters.
+These gentoos have also adapted to next on gravelly beaches and the mouths of rocky glacial valleys on the Western Antarctic Peninsula, South Shetland Islands and South Orkney Islands.

 Honourable mention, the little penguins of New Zealand: